Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/resource-group-template-functions.md

 ## <a name="next-steps"></a>Passos seguintes

-* Para obter uma descrição das seções em um modelo de Azure Resource Manager, consulte [criando modelos de Azure Resource Manager](resource-group-authoring-templates.md)
+* For a description of the sections in an Azure Resource Manager template, see [Authoring Azure Resource Manager templates](resource-group-authoring-templates.md)
-* Para mesclar vários modelos, consulte [usando modelos vinculados com Azure Resource Manager](resource-group-linked-templates.md)
+* To merge multiple templates, see [Using linked templates with Azure Resource Manager](resource-group-linked-templates.md)
-* Para iterar um número especificado de vezes ao criar um tipo de recurso, consulte [criar várias instâncias de recursos no Azure Resource Manager](resource-group-create-multiple.md)
+* To iterate a specified number of times when creating a type of resource, see [Create multiple instances of resources in Azure Resource Manager](resource-group-create-multiple.md)
-* Para ver como implantar o modelo que você criou, consulte [implantar um aplicativo com Azure Resource Manager modelo](resource-group-template-deploy.md)
+* To see how to deploy the template you've created, see [Deploy an application with Azure Resource Manager template](resource-group-template-deploy.md)